Benefits of Indian cash overhaul elusive as deadline passes

 Worst affected were the country’s hundreds of millions of farmers, produce vendors, small shop owners and daily-wage laborers who usually are paid in cash at the end of a day’s work.
 Many lost their jobs as small businesses shut down, compounding their poverty.

-Pankaj Aggarwal, owner of a clothing shop in the Old Delhi neighborhood of Chandni Chowk says his sales crashed by 70 percent.
+Pankaj Aggarwal, owner of a clothing shop in the Old Delhi neighborhood of Chandni Chowk, says his sales crashed by 70 percent.

 “You can imagine what our business is like now.
 It will be some time before our sales normalize,” he said.